 “it seems unlikely that the uneducated lower-class illiterate disciples of Jesus played the decisive role in the literary compositions bearing their names.” read more

-All of the gospels tell the same basic story, but with divergent details.
-This gives strong evidence they are telling the truth, rather than copying from a single fictional account, or writing fiction, in which the details are harmonized, or smoothed out.
+All of the gospels tell the same basic story of Jesus’ trial, execution and resurrection, but with divergent details.
+Are these divergent details contradictions?
+No. These divergent details give strong evidence the gospel writers are telling the truth, rather than copying from a single fictional account, or writing new fiction, in which the details are harmonized, or smoothed out